gratefulcheddar/pinkdocs/README.md

 ###### Making Changes
-To add or edit the source code, fork your own copy of this repository and submit a new pull request with your changes.
+To add or edit the source code, fork your own copy of this repository and submit a new pull request to the master branch with your changes.

 ###### Organization/Communication
 Please keep changes small - edit one section (delineated by a